 - Not all Attack Surface Reduction rules are applicable to all operating systems.
 See Attack surface reduction rules.

 - Operating system upgrades aren't supported.
 Offboard then uninstall before upgrading.
 The installer package can only be used to upgrade installations that have not yet been updated with new antimalware platform or EDR sensor update packages.

 - Automatic exclusions for server roles aren't supported on Windows Server 2012 R2; however, built-in exclusions for operating system files are.
 For more information about adding exclusions, see Configure Microsoft Defender Antivirus exclusions on Windows Server.

 - To automatically deploy and onboard the new solution using Microsoft Endpoint Configuration Manager (MECM) you need to be on version 2207 or later.
 You can still configure and deploy using version 2107 with the hotfix rollup, but this requires additional deployment steps.
 See Microsoft Endpoint Configuration Manager migration scenarios for more information.

 Windows Server Semi-Annual Enterprise Channel (SAC), Windows Server 2019 and Windows Server 2022

-In Microsoft 365 Defender, go to Settings > Device Management > Onboarding.
+In Microsoft Defender XDR, go to Settings > Endpoints > Device Management > Onboarding.